cloud-native-toolkit/terraform-vsi-vpn/README.md

 ### Getting the public ip of the OpenVPN server

+1. Open the Resources view on the IBM Cloud console - https://cloud.ibm.com/resources
+2. Expand the *VPC Infrastructure* section.
+3. Find the OpenVPN virtual server instance in the list and click on it.
+It will have a suffix of `openvpn-00`.
+4. In the *Network interfaces* section at the bottom of the page, take note of the *Floating ip*.
+This is the public ip that can be used to access the OpenVPN server.

 ### Adding users to the OpenVPN server

 1. Using the public ip of the OpenVPN server and the private key used to provision OpenVPN, establish a ssh session with the OpenVPN server: